 Kettering is a delightful place to live, work, and play!
 We are happy to provide this quick & easy site to introduce you to Kettering real estate.
-Our easy to use search of all active Kettering MLS Real Estate listings is easy to use and navigate through property searches.
+Our easy-to-use search of all active Kettering MLS Real Estate listings is easy to use and navigate through property searches.
 Property information is updated every 5 minutes.
 As a registered user, you can be notified of new listings as they hit the market and price changes daily plus you can save favorite properties.
-We know that you are also looking for insight into the what makes this community a very nice place to make home.
+We know that you are also looking for insight into the what makes this community such a great place to live.

 Just five miles south of Dayton, Ohio, Kettering is one of the largest suburbs in the metro area.
 The most recent census calculated the city’s population totaled over 57,000, making it about the 20th largest city in Ohio.
-The City of Kettering has been awarded and recognized nationally for its outstanding support it provided to members of the communities.
+The City of Kettering has been awarded and recognized nationally for its outstanding support it provides to members of the communities.
 The Parks, Recreation, and Cultural Arts Department have drawn attention to the city for organizing one of the best recreation programs in the USA.
 Affordable real estate listings make it possible for anyone to make Kettering home.
 Easy access to highways and major roads make commutes short and pleasant, whether driving into Downtown, the University of Dayton, or Wright Patterson Air Force Base.
 So many professionals enjoy the city for that reason as well as quality housing being available in a wide price range, from modestly priced four-bedroom properties to larger custom homes in West Kettering near the Kettering Medical Center and the NCR Country Club.

 Kettering residents enjoy a quality school system from elementary to high school.
 Many residents enjoy supporting the Fairmont High School's sports programs, including football, basketball, soccer and many more.
 Go Firebirds!!
 Throughout Kettering neighborhoods, you will see signs mounted on houses that declare the homeowners' pride that they have a Fairmont Firebird (student) in the house!